Resources for North Dakota Producers

 The House Farm Bill makes two significant improvements to the broadband loan program.
 First, the bill requires that applicants plan for networks that will provide broadband quality service for the lifetime of their loan.
 New, forward-looking standards will ensure that rural residents will not be stuck with substandard service that is protected from competition for a decade or more.

-The farm bill includes the Pesticide Registration Enhancement Act (known as PRIA-4), reauthorizing a program in which the pesticide industry pays over $40 million in registration and maintenance fees, supplementing federal appropriations to provide resources for pesticide registration efforts, create a more predictable evaluation process, and fund worker protection training activities at the Environmental Protection Agency (EPA).
+The bill includes the Pesticide Registration Enhancement Act (known as PRIA-4), reauthorizing a program in which the pesticide industry pays over $40 million in registration and maintenance fees, supplementing federal appropriations to provide resources for pesticide registration efforts, creates a more predictable evaluation process, and funds worker protection training activities at the Environmental Protection Agency (EPA).

 In the Media